The Wise Artist: What It Takes to Complete the Work

 Sternbuchta’s Letter on the True Stone of Wisdom describes the properties of a substance.
 Shimanishi produced a substance with those properties.

-What makes this even more striking is that the insights and convergences we identified moved in two directions.
+What makes this even more striking is that the other insights and convergences we identified moved in two directions.
 Our scientific research helped us progress through the ancient texts, while the texts themselves suggested connections that shaped our understanding of modern science.
 Even now, I am not sure I could fully separate which parts of the final Rock–Water Circuit Theory came from the modern scientific literature and which from the texts of antiquity.

 What these chapters suggest is that “the labyrinth” described in alchemy has, in fact, been successfully navigated before, both in the older world and in modern times.
-But even that is not the full extent of the convergences gathered here.
+But there is something even more powerful than these convergences: at one point, one of the ancient texts altered the course of MB’s life.

 When the Text Entered the Work